ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 - Descriptions in the logbook match config values.
 - Some vanilla tweaks, also with config options:
     - Disables the H3AD5T V2 stomp move, which is normally triggered by holding jump in midair; this is replaced by the Headstompers item.
-    - Converts most pickup models for base game items and equipment into trading cards (disabled by default).
+    - Converts most pickup models for base game items and equipment into trading cards (disabled by default; NONFUNCTIONAL).

 ## Issues/TODO

 - More items are on the way!
 There's a lot to work with.
 - Stats are set close to RoR1's whenever possible.
 May eventually set up a config preset which balances items a little more carefully with respect to RoR2's existing content.
+- Beating Embryo is being rebuilt and is currently disabled.
 - Beating Embryo has no effect on Lunar equipments (other than those added by mods).
 This is a design decision, but disabled-by-default effects are planned.
+- AllCards global config option is nonfunctional.
 - Color tags on pickup model text are too bright.
 - See the GitHub repo for more!